 As you’re doing the motions that go with the 10 words, have the child(ren) join you.
 This approach is memorable and easy.
 And at the very least, it will plant the seeds of understanding in young minds.

-When it comes to how to share the Gospel with kids, it all starts with willingness and understanding.
+When it comes to sharing the Gospel with kids, it all starts with willingness and understanding.
 The 10-word method is easy and kid-friendly.
-Try it today!
+Try it with your children today!

 This article originally appeared here.